 The faculty members of the Collegium, predominantly retirees themselves, include emeriti faculty from the colleges and retired public school teachers.
 Our students live predominantly in Northfield and nearby towns, though some commute from as far away as the Twin Cities and Rochester.

-CVEC was founded in 1997 by two retired couples hoping to enrich the educational opportunities of the area.
-From an initial annual offering of 20 courses with 220 enrollees, our program has grown steadily to the present (2013-14) 34 courses with 650 enrollees.
+The Collegium was founded in 1997 by two retired couples hoping to enrich the educational opportunities of the area.
+From an initial annual offering of 19 courses with 193 enrollees, our program has grown steadily to the present (2015-16) 39 courses with 706 enrollees.
 The founding principles of the Cannon Valley Elder Collegium were, and remain:

 - We focus on “life-long learning”